mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

     ...
 ```

-Finally, compress the required assets (`mock_chexpert` and `paths.yaml`) into a tarball file.
-In your workspace directory, run:
+Finally, compress the required assets (`mock_chexpert` and `paths.yaml`) into a tarball file by running the following command in your workspace directory:

 ```bash
 tar -czf mock_xrv_demo_data.tar.gz mock_chexpert paths.yaml